Edwin Odinaka

-Edwin Odinaka (born 28 November 2003) is a Nigerian professional footballer who plays as a right-back for Bosnian Premier League club Željezničar.
+Edwin Odinaka (born 28 November 2003) is a Nigerian professional footballer who plays as a right wing-back for Ukrainian Premier League club Bukovyna Chernivtsi.

 Career

 Stupčanica

 In January 2023, Odinaka signed his first professional contract with Bosnian club Stupčanica.
 He debuted in a 0–0 away draw against Mladost Doboj Kakanj on 5 March 2023.

 Željezničar

 On 1 July 2024, Odinaka joined Bosnian Premier League club Željezničar on a contract until June 2026, with the option of extending for a further year.
 He made his debut and scored the equaliser in Željezničar's 2–1 away win over Velež Mostar on 10 August 2024.
+He scored his first goal of the 2025–26 season in a 3–0 away win against Radnik Bijeljina on 11 April 2026.
+Odinaka's contract expired in June, and he subsequently left Željezničar after opting not to extend it.

+Bukovyna Chernivtsi

+In June 2026, Odinaka signed a two-year contract with newly promoted Ukrainian Premier League side Bukovyna Chernivtsi.